College of Engineering

 Learning by Doing

 College of Engineering students will learn to address cyber-related issues (e.g., security, internet of things, embedded systems, software protection, network defense, programming, mobility) from the beginning of the freshman year.
 The first-year projects curriculum utilizes a hardware platform (mobile electronics kit, computing kit) to provide students hands-on projects in learning the intricacies of engineering and computing that results in an immersive learning environment.
 This curriculum cultivates problem-solving and critical thinking skills.
 Students look at problems (typically in the cyberspace domain), design algorithms and propose them as solutions.
-Finally, they analyze them the solutions.
+Finally, they analyze the solutions.

 All majors in the College begin with a two-semester sequence of engineering projects, the SAFE Lab Engineering Projects, during the first year of the curriculum.
 These courses are taken in conjunction with MATH (calculus) Also required in the first year of the curriculum is the two-semester sequence of cyber projects, the SAFE Lab Cyber Projects.